WukLab/wuklab_sysml/content/posts/preble_tmp.md

 tags: ["LLM", "Serving", "Prefix Sharing"]
 ---

-LLM prompts are growing more complex and longer with agents, tool use, large documents, video clips, and detailed few-shot prompts.
-For example, Gemini now supports a context length of 2 million tokens and GPT4-turbo supports up to 128k.
-When prompting the model with the same prompt multiple times, a recent technique prefix caching enables preventing recomputation of the same prefix of a prompt.
-Major advancements of LLMs are due to providing it with more data and improving the distributed performance.

-When an LLM processes long and complex prompts, they store an intermediate state(KV cache) in order to improve performance of similar questions.
-Current distributed LLM serving systems treat each request to the LLM serving system as independent and miss the opportunity to reuse the computed intermediate state.
+LLM prompts are growing more complex and longer with agents, tool use, large documents, video clips, and detailed few-shot examples.
+These prompts often have content that is shared across many requests.
+The computed intermediate state (KV cache) from one prompt can be reused by another for their shared parts to improve request handling performance and save GPU computation resources.
+However, current distributed LLM serving systems treat each request as independent and miss the opportunity to reuse the computed intermediate state.

-To optimize average latency and p99 latency, we introduce Preble, the first distributed LLM serving system that targets long and shared prompts, which achieves 2-10x on average latency and 2-14x on p99 latency.
-We also provide a workload study providing key insights for other developers.
-We build this system to support any prefix caching system such as Sglang and vLLM.
+We introduce Preble, the first distributed LLM serving system that targets long and shared prompts.
+Preble achieves 2-10x average latency and 2-14x p99 latency over SOTA serving systems.
+The core of Preble is a new E2 Scheduling that optimizes load distribution and KV cache reutilization.
+Preble is compatible with multiple serving backends such as vLLM and SGLang.

 ## Background: Prefix Caching + Data Parallel handing
 ### Prefix Caching